Sparse Lerner operators in infinite dimensions: commutators of sparse operators and applications to the multi-parameter setting

-The case for a general $b \in BMO_{rect, \S}$ follows now by a standard approximation argument. \end{proof}
+The case for a general $b \in BMO_{rect, \S}$ follows by a standard approximation argument. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:com}] We follow a calculation from \cite{GPTV04} in a slightly more general setting.
-For a function $B$ and a sparse family $\S$ as in the statement of the Theorem, we define the operator-valued weight $W_B: \R^d \rightarrow \B(\Hil \oplus \Hil)$ by
+\begin{proof}[Proof of \thref{thm:com}] We follow a calculation from \cite{GPTV04} in a slightly more general setting.
+For a function $B$ and a sparse family $\S$ as in the statement of the Theorem, we define the operator-valued weight $W_B:\R^d \to \B(\Hil \oplus \Hil)$ by

 We claim that there exists a numerical constant $c>0$, such that

 Let $\rho(A)$ denote the spectral radius of an element $A \in \B(\Hil \oplus \Hil)$ and recall that $\rho(A) = \|A\|$ for positive operators $A$.
 Note that